-When you gain a level, you gain another skill point.
+When you gain a level, up to level 20, you gain another skill point.
 In Haven's forts, press the '+' button by a character to spend that skill point.

 Training a Character

 When a character gains a level and you are in one of Haven's forts, a '+' button will appear by its portrait.
 Press this button to train your character.